fernando-berrios/grunt-override-has/README.md

 ### Overview

 This simple task was inspired by the [RequireJS](http://requirejs.org/) integration feature for [has.js](https://github.com/phiggins42/has.js) that the [optimizer provides](http://requirejs.org/docs/optimization.html#hasjs).
-It allows you to override the output of tests defined by the has.js API (custom or not) with your value of choice.
+It allows you to override the output of tests defined by the has.js API (custom or not) with a value of your choice.
 Coupled with conditional compilation and dead code removal from your minifier of choice (like [UglifyJS](https://github.com/mishoo/UglifyJS2#conditional-compilation) and [Closure Compiler](https://developers.google.com/closure/)) you can easily remove features branches or debugging statements from your code base.

 In your project's Gruntfile, add a section named `override_has` to the data object passed into `grunt.initConfig()`.